Blisado1/Celo-Tutorial/README.md

 Great you've written your first contract in Vyper.
 Cheers 🎉.

-## Compiling and Deploying the Contract
+## Compiling and Deploying the Contract:

 Compiling the contract is pretty straightforward once you have successfully installed Vyper on your machine.
 All you just need to do is to run the command `vyper <pathToFile>`.
 The output you get is the bytecode of the contract.